The Queer Art of Failure

 The Queer Art of Failure is a 2011 book of queer theory by Jack Halberstam.
 In it, Halberstam argues that failure can be a productive way of critiquing capitalism and heteronormativity.
-Using examples from popular culture, like Pixar animated films, Halberstam explores alternatives to individualism and conformity.
+Using examples from popular culture, such as Pixar animated films, Halberstam explores alternatives to individualism and conformity.

 Summary

 Introduction: Low Theory

 In the introduction, Halberstam proposes low theory as a way to deconstruct the normative modes of thought that have established uniform societal definitions of success and failure.
 Low theory is a concept Halberstam borrows from cultural theorist Stuart Hall.
 He uses it to undermine heteronormative definitions of success and to argue that the failure to live up to societal standards can open up more creative ways of thinking and existing in the world.
 Halberstam points out that queer and feminine success is always measured by male, heterosexual standards.
 The failure to live up to these standards, Halberstam argues, can offer unexpected pleasures such as freedom of expression and sexuality.

 Halberstam clarifies his points encouraging failure in a lecture called "On Behalf of Failure": "My basic point with failure is that in a world where success is counted in relationship to profit ... or relayed through heteronormative marriage, failure is not a bad place to start for a critique of both capitalism and heteronormativity."
 Halberstam describes low theory as a "utility of getting lost over finding our way."
 Halberstam asks the reader how to avoid those heteronormative definitions of success and being that relegate other forms of knowing to redundancy and irrelevancy.

 Halberstam provides several examples of publications, films and popular cultural artifacts in order to aid in explaining the concept of low theory.
 These include SpongeBob SquarePants, Monsters, Inc., Little Miss Sunshine, and the writings of Monique Wittig and Barbara Ehrenreich among others.